 Putin’s achievement — reversing the perpetual train wreck of decades of US domination of the Middle East – would highlight the advantages of a multi-polar, non-American-exceptionalist world.
 Once UN resolutions on Israel-Palestine were finally honored, the global community would be in a position to persuade other recalcitrant entities (such as India vis-a-vis Kashmir) to accept reasonable UN-endorsed solutions.

 Given all of the above arguments for a Russian liberation of Golan, are there any counter-arguments?

 Only one.
 It’s called the “Samson Option”: Israel’s threat to inflict nuclear annihilation on the capitals of Europe and the Middle East if it is ever forced to accept United Nations demands that it withdraw from the Occupied Territories and accept Right of Return for the Palestinians.

 Somebody will eventually have to.
 I say let’s do it now and get it over with.

-Posted by Kevin Barrett on December 26, 2016, With 9965 Reads Filed under War in Syria.
+Posted by Kevin Barrett on December 26, 2016, With 10229 Reads Filed under War in Syria.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.